cscannell-inacloud/Microsoft-Teams-Docs/teams/botsinchannels.md

 ### Best Practice - Welcome message

 When your bot is first added to the team, it is a best practice to send a Welcome Message to the team, to introduce it to all users of the team, and tell a bit about its functionality.
 To do this, make sure your bot responds to the `conversationUpdate` message, with the `teamsAddMembers` eventType in the `channelData` object.
 Note that you must ensure that the `memberAdded` id is the Bot id itself, as the same event is sent when a new user is added to a team.
-See [here](botevents.md#team-member-or-bot-addition) for more details.
+See [Team member or Bot addition](botevents.md#team-member-or-bot-addition) for more details.

 You may also wish to send a 1:1 message to each member of the team when the bot is added.
 To do this, you could [query the team roster](botsinchannels.md#fetching-the-team-roster) and send each user a [direct messages](bots1on1.md#starting-a-11-conversation).